katarighe/awesome-books-es6/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 Awesome Books ES6<a name="about-project"></a>

-> This is the First JS Project of Microverse.
+> This is the First Revised JS Project of Microverse.

 Awesome Books ES6 is built as part of the 12-month Microverse Full-Stack Web Development Program.